 This is not a matter of being an erudite scholar.
 You can be a genius of all time, but if facts and truth are not on your side, you can be defeated by an infant who knows the truth.

 Why apostolic succession is false

 - It is based on false assumptions.
 Catholics who try to make a case for apostolic succession have a whole set of unproven axioms which colour their view of Scripture and history.
-They:
+These Catholics:

 d) assume Peter was the “only” bishop of Rome.
 This is refuted by the fact that New Testament church leadership was pluralistic, not monarchical.
 A plurality of bishops (pastor/elders) presided over a local church.

-Whenever Catholics come across the word “bishop” in patristic works, they read their own idea of a monarchical prelacy into it whereas the idea of a single bishop presiding over a plurality of churches was not the early model.
+Whenever Catholics come across the word “bishop” in patristic works, they read their own idea of a monarchical prelacy into it, whereas the idea of a single bishop presiding over a plurality of churches wasn’t the early model.

 - The belief is hinged on doubtful sources.

 Irenaeus’ listings of bishops is said to be the “list of popes” who succeeded Peter.
 He listed Linus, Anacletus, Clement, Evaristus, Alexander, Sixtus, Telesphorus, Hyginus, Pius, Anicetus, Soter and Eleutherius (Against Heresies 3:3:4).